spences10/scottspence.com/posts/2022/02/25/consolodate-chat-sources-for-use-in-obs/index.md

 ---
 date: 2022-02-25
-title: Consolodate Chat Sources for Use in OBS with Social Stream
+title: Consolidate Chat Sources for Use in OBS with Social Stream
 tags: ['obs', 'how-to', 'streaming']
 isPrivate: false
 ---

-Do you ever watch a livestream and wonder how the chat is shown?
+Do you ever watch a live stream and wonder how the chat is shown?
 If you have and you've searched online you'd probably have found videos detailing how to do this with services like Streamlabs, or Stream Elements.
 These involve configuring the panel you want in their